giancosta86/stream-utils/README.md

 - `AsyncIterable.wrapXml()`: takes an `AsyncIterable<string>` of XML chunks and returns another - having a customizable XML opening tag at the beginning and the related closing tag at the end

-- `addBatchListener()`: attaches an event listener - to any event of any `Stream` - that gets called only after such event has been notified the given number of times
+- `addBatchListener()`: attaches an event listener - to any event of any `Stream` - that gets called only after such event has been notified the number of times

 - `Iterable.isEmpty()`: returns if the `Iterable` is empty

 - `Iterable.isSupported()`: type guard ensuring that the value is an `Iterable`

 - `Iterable.getFirst()`: returns the first item of an `Iterable`; if such `Iterable` is empty, an error is thrown

+- `Iterable.equals()`: returns `true` if the two given iterables have the same length - and all the items at the same position are equal according to the given _equality function_ passed as the optional 3rd argument (by default, _strict equality_ via `===`)

+- `Iterable.rangeIncluding()`: returns an `Iterable<number>` returning the values from the lower bound L up to the upper bound U - including both.
+If L > U, an empty `Iterable` is returned instead

 ## Installation